2023-08-31 21:28:26

 One problem is the relatively easy access to firearms, which according to the police mainly come from the Balkans.
 As younger children as young as 10 are increasingly being recruited into drug trafficking, the number of those who use weapons in conflicts with deadly consequences is also increasing.
 The police fear that it is only a matter of time before arms from Ukraine find their way to Sweden.

 For example, in the small Swedish town of Örebro, firearms are so easy to obtain that most of the young people with whom social services work in connection with juvenile delinquency can obtain a gun within a day.
 “The contacts are there when you want them.
-They could get drugs even quicker,” the Guardian quoted Sabrina Farlblad from the city’s social services department as saying.
+They might get drugs even quicker,” the Guardian quoted Sabrina Farlblad from the city’s social services department as saying.

 APA/AFP/Jonathan Nackstrand Photos of firearms seized at a police station in Rinkeby